Close Menu

 During the Day:

-• Puppy outside after eating, sleeping, play and every 60–90 minutes for young puppies.
+• Puppy outside after eating, sleeping, playing, and every 60–90 minutes in young puppies.

 • Chart trips to spot patterns.